 Rent could be considered on the expensive side, but many people share with friends to reduce their accommodation costs.
 There are also many rooms for rent (with all the bills included) which can be another way to reduce housing costs.

 Bus ticket – Nowhere is far away in Malta, with most places within walking distance depending on where you choose to live and work.
 Bus tickets cost €2.00 (€1.50 in winter) to anywhere on the island and are valid for two hours.
 If you are regularly using the buses it is advisable to purchase a TALLINJA card for €26 a month unlimited travel.

 How do I choose an English Language School?

-So if you think Malta could be the next teaching destination for you, why not apply to ‘The Best Language School’ on the Island ESE – EUROPEAN SCHOOL OF ENGLISH – voted by students ‘ the best language school’ for the last four years running at EDUCATION STARS(the trip adviser of Language Schools worldwide).
+So if you think Malta could be the next teaching destination for you, why not apply to ‘The Best Language School’ on the Island ESE – EUROPEAN SCHOOL OF ENGLISH voted by students ‘ the best language school’ for the last five years running at EDUCATION STARS (the trip adviser of Language Schools worldwide).

 As one of the biggest schools on the island and with one of the highest number of ACCREDITATIONS, you can be sure of a professional but also friendly and enjoyable teaching environment.
 ESE can offer you as many teaching hours as you wish and summer or year round employment.
 ESE offers a modern, bright, contemporary environment with fully air-conditioned classrooms (particularly important during the summer months!) and all the latest in teaching technology (Interactive whiteboards etc) along with CPD – Continuing Professional Development for all our teachers, ensuring that you are able to develop your teaching skills along the way.

 Why not APPLY today, send us your C.V /resume and you could be packing your suitcase and winging your way to Malta within days!